IB Career Programme Pathway

 If you would like a paper version of this form to take notes on before submitting, it can be downloaded/printed HERE.

-All CP students are required to complete the language development core component and the language portfolio, including those students studying a Diploma Programme (DP) language acquisition course.
+All CP students are required to complete the Language & Cultural Studies portfolio core component, including those students studying a Diploma Programme (DP) language acquisition course.

 Should a student undertake a DP language acquisition course in addition to the minimum requirement of two DP courses for the CP, the language development requirement is satisfied.
 However, the language portfolio must still be completed to the satisfaction of the school.